sagemath/trac_to_gh/Issue 6655.md

 }
 ```

-Changing assignee from mhansen to numata.
+Changing assignee from @mwhansen to numata.